Enhypen: 2025: Desire: Unleash and fourth Japanese single

-On June 4, Belift announced that pre-orders for Desire: Unleash have surpassed 2.18 million copies; with this, Enhypen has achieved their third double-million seller. on June 12, the group received their fifteenth show win on Mnet's M Countdown with the album's lead single, "Bad Desire (With or Without You)", followed the next day by another win on KBS' Music Bank and on June 15 by their first-ever win at SBS' Inkigayo.
+At the end of the week two Coachella set, the title and release-date for the group's upcoming sixth EP, Desire: Unleash was announced, with a release date of June 5.
+On June 4, Belift announced that pre-orders for Desire: Unleash had surpassed 2.18 million copies. on June 12, the group received their fifteenth show win on Mnet's M Countdown with the album's lead single, "Bad Desire (With or Without You)", followed the next day by another win on KBS' Music Bank, and on June 15 by their first-ever win on SBS' Inkigayo.

-On June 12, it was announced that Enhypen would release their fourth Japanese single Yoi (宵), with pre-orders opening on the same day.
-The single, which includes the Japanese version of "Bad Desire (With or Without You)" and the original Japanese songs "Shine On Me" and "Echoes", was released on July 29, with a showcase in Japan on June 31.
+On June 12, it was announced that Enhypen would release their fourth Japanese single "Yoi" (宵).
+The single, which includes the Japanese version of "Bad Desire (With or Without You)" and the original Japanese songs "Shine on Me" and "Echoes", was released on July 29, with a showcase in Japan on June 31.